maniartech/vault/README.md

-# vault
+# Vault Storage

-`vault` is a sophisticated browser-based storage library that leverages the power of IndexedDB, offering significant improvements over traditional LocalStorage.
+Vault Storage is a sophisticated browser-based storage library that leverages the power of IndexedDB, offering significant improvements over traditional LocalStorage.
-As a high-performance, asynchronous solution for client-side storage, `vault` provides an intuitive and easy-to-use API similar to local and session storage, increasing the capacity of the storage, and adding support for structured data, and support for multiple stores.
+As a high-performance, asynchronous solution for client-side storage, it provides an intuitive and easy-to-use API similar to local and session storage, increasing the capacity of the storage, and adding support for structured data, and support for multiple stores.
 It also provides a secure storage for sensitive data.